 Manhattan Bride’s Editor & Publisher Rick Bard launched the publication and this accompanying website in 2000 and launched the magazine's digital versions in 2010.
-He also started the award-winning Manhattan Magazine in 1983.
-Since then he has won over 50 national and international awards for his photography (seen throughout this website), plus his writing and design.
+He also started the award-winning Manhattan Magazine in 1983 and an award-winning environmental magazine in 1992.
+He has won over 50 national and international awards for his photography, writing, and design.

-Hi-Fashion.
-A noted photographer, Rick created a unique brand of award-winning fashion photography on his shootings ... including his photo trips to Morocco, Tahiti, the Amazon Jungle, Paris, Maui, Milan, the Bahamas, Acapulco, Los Cabos, Antigua, Jamaica, and other exotic locales ... with top models, dancers, actresses, and even several beauty queens, including Miss USA, Miss France, and Miss Russia too.
-These shootings inspire Manhattan Bride’s distinctive new style of bridal photography.
+Hi-Fashion Photography.
+A noted photographer, Rick created a unique brand of award-winning fashion photography for his on-location shootings ... in Morocco, Tahiti, the Amazon Jungle, Paris, Maui, Milan, the Bahamas, Rio de Janeiro, Acapulco, Los Cabos, Antigua, Jamaica, and other exotic locales ... with top models, dancers, actresses, and even several beauty queens, including Miss USA, Miss France, and Miss Russia too.
+These shootings inspire Manhattan Bride’s distinctive style of bridal photography.

-While at MIT, he was a Golden Gloves boxer and went on to become the New England middleweight champion.
+Rocket Science, In The Ring, Studio 54, Hollywood, & Appalachia.
+While at MIT, he was a Golden Gloves boxer and went on to become New England middleweight champion.
 A computer programmer at the MIT Instrumentation Lab, he wrote software simulating the guidance system for the Apollo 8 Lunar Mission.
-As a business consultant, he worked on projects for Samuel Goldwyn Studios in Hollywood, the Bureau of Mines in the coal mines of Appalachia, and for Bankers Trust in New York.
-He also was the founding Editor-Publisher and principal photographer of the magazine for the celebrated nightclub Studio 54.
+As a business consultant, he worked for Samuel Goldwyn Studios in Hollywood, the Bureau of Mines in the coal mines of Appalachia, and for Bankers Trust in New York.
+He also was the founding Editor-Publisher and principal photographer of the magazine for the legendary night spot Studio 54.

-His award-winning photographs have been exhibited in museums and at the United Nations and he has interviewed hundreds of leading figures in the arts, medicine, business, sports, human rights, fashion, and of course, the bridal industry.
+He has interviewed nearly one thousand leading figures in the arts, business, sports, science, medicine, music, film, photography, human rights, fashion, and of course, the bridal industry.

 Associate Editor✉ firstname.lastname@example.org